umfhero/ThoughtsPlus/PROJECT_OVERVIEW.md

 - **Environment Variables:** `.env` file is used for development secrets.
 - **User Defaults:** `user-defaults.json` can be used to pre-seed configuration (GitHub username, Creator codes) for personal builds.

+## 8. Known Issues / To Do

+- **AI API Quota/Key Issue:** The AI features (Daily Briefing, Quick Note) are currently throwing "404 Not Found" or "Quota Exceeded" errors even with valid keys.
+This needs to be tested on a desktop environment to rule out local dev environment issues.